 During a fire, it is the toxic gases that lead to an asphyxiation of occupants.
 The build-up of toxic gases can be rapid and could reach critical levels in quick time, providing little or no reaction time for evacuation.
 The lead time for the build-up of toxic gases would depend on the material used, combustion products, and physical and mental characteristics of the exposed individuals would govern endurance to withstand the adverse environments.
 Therefore, this short interval of time is very important, more precisely, the interval between fire occurrence and detection.
 Therefore, a lot of emphases has been laid on fire detection systems and subsequently on aspects of thermal management and fire extinguishing techniques to be used in a building.
 The approach to dealing with a fire in buildings is encapsulated in the following box.

 - Slows the fire growth

 - Adequate Maintenance

-Selection of standardized fire rated materials for façades is important, but we need to also ensure that correct practises of installation of façade materials and fire stops are also followed.
+The selection of standardized fire-rated materials for façades is important, but we need to also ensure that the correct practices of the installation of façade materials and fire stops are also followed.